monolithos/chief-keeper/README.md

 [![codecov](https://codecov.io/gh/makerdao/chief-keeper/branch/master/graph/badge.svg)](https://codecov.io/gh/makerdao/chief-keeper)

-The `chief-keeper` monitors and interacts with [DSChief](https://github.com/dapphub/ds-chief) and DSSSpells, which is the executive voting contract and a type of proposal object of the [Maker Protocol](https://github.com/makerdao/dss).
+The `chief-keeper` monitors and interacts with [DSChief](https://github.com/dapphub/ds-chief) and DSSSpells, which is the executive voting contract and a type of proposal object of the [Lend Protocol](https://github.com/monolithos/dss).

 Its purpose is to lift the `hat` in DSChief as well as streamline executive actions.